floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

   for sokol-gfx `sg_begin_pass()/sg_end_pass()`, this is not very surprising though because the dynamic rendering Vulkan API is basically a 'de-OOP-ed' version of the Metal render pass API.
-- `EXT_descriptor_buffers` is an absolutely perfect match to sokol-gfx's `sg_apply_bindings()` call, and a 'pretty good' match for `sg_apply_uniforms()`
+- `EXT_descriptor_buffers` is an absolutely perfect match for sokol-gfx's `sg_apply_bindings()` call, and a 'pretty good' match for `sg_apply_uniforms()`

 The main areas for future improvements are the barrier system and the staging